juliovp01/gitlab-centos/README.md

 Requirements
 ------------

-You will need to have internet access on the target server in order to be able to get and install the required packages.
+You need internet access on the target server in order to be able to get and install the required packages.

 Dependencies
 ------------